tc39/proposal-temporal/docs/datetime.md

 **Returns:** a plain object with properties equal to the fields of `datetime`.

-This method can be used to convert a `Temporal.DateTime` into a record-like data structure.
+This method can be used to convert a `Temporal.PlainDateTime` into a record-like data structure.
 It returns a new plain JavaScript object, with all the fields as enumerable, writable, own data properties.

 Note that if using a different calendar from ISO 8601, these will be the calendar-specific values and may include extra properties such as `era`.